 Don’t relinquish control of assets or investments

 Divorces never take place overnight.
 And if our ex-other-half decides to drag his or her feet, it can be delayed by months or even years.
-That’s why protecting your investments and assets (including real estate, investments, or any other assets that you are entitled to — should start as soon as the separation is in motion, says Gauvreau.
+That’s why protecting your investments and assets (including real estate, investments, or any other assets) you are entitled to — should start as soon as the separation is in motion, says Gauvreau.

 Here, again, you want to separate assets so you can keep your eye on your money.
 “If you relinquish control in favour of your former spouse, they could drain these resources and you could be left with nothing,” Gauvreau says.
 “The more you retain, the greater control you have over the process, and the greater financial certainty you will retain throughout the process.”